Chrysippus

 Many of the classical unsolved problems in philosophy are the direct result of thinking that they could be solved by logic, reason, and a

 deterministic physics.
-Although Chrysippus established deterministic physics, he challenged the idea that logical truths necessitated physical events (
+Although Chrysippus helped to establish deterministic physics, he challenged the idea that

 Epicurus' idea of irreducible

 necessity from causal determinism and the idea of fate.
-He argued that all things were fated, including human decisions.
-But although the past was fixed and unchangeable, and all the antecedent events fated, future events were not necessitated.
-This gave him room for his subtle compatibility between free will and determinism, which he needed to establish
+He argued that all things are fated, including human decisions.
+But although the past is fixed and unchangeable, and all the antecedent events fated, future events are

 moral responsibility.